Barbados Cultural Vacations

 Bridgetown is the capital city of Barbados and can be found in the parish of St. Michael.
-To really feel the heartbeat of culture in Barbados then you have to visit Bridgetown and take a wander around.
+To feel the heartbeat of culture in Barbados, you have to visit Bridgetown and take a wander around.

-There is plenty to do in the city centre, with shopping being people’s usual pass time, however if you are looking for the cultural experience of Bridgetown then you have to visit one of the local markets for fresh produce, here you will meet the Bajan market vendors and really get a feel for the people.
+There is plenty to do in the city center, with shopping being people’s usual pass time.
+However, if you are looking for the cultural experience of Bridgetown then you have to visit one of the local markets for fresh produce, You will meet the Bajan market vendors and get a feel for the people.

-Also in Bridgetown you will find Baxter’s Road, which is renowned for it’s local Caribbean cooking with great food at great prices.
+Also in Bridgetown, you will find Baxter’s Road, which is renowned for its local Caribbean cooking with great food at reasonable prices.

 You can also sit down by the careenage at one of the waterfront café’s and soak up the atmosphere as charter fishing boats come and go.

 You can also visit some of the historical sites in the city such as the Parliament Buildings – Barbados has the third oldest parliament in the Commonwealth.